Gkbinqi/CS106L/assignments/assign2/README.md

 > [!IMPORTANT]
 >
 > ### `get_applicants`
+>
 > From the `.txt` file, parse all of the names into a set.
 Each line contained in the file named `filename` is a single applicant's name.
 In your implementation, you are free to choose between an ordered (`std::set`) and unordered set (`std::unordered_set`) as you wish!
-If you do choose to use an unordered set, make sure to also change the relevant function definitions in `utils.h`!
+If you do choose to use an unordered set, please change the relevant function definitions!

 Additionally, please answer the following short answer question in `short_answer.txt`:

 > [!IMPORTANT]
+>
 > ### `short_answer.txt`
+>
 > **Q1:** It is your choice to use either an ordered or unordered set.
 In a few sentences, what are some of the tradeoffs between the two?
 Additionally, please give an example (that has not been shown in lecture) of a valid hash function that could be used to hash student names for an unordered set.

 > [!NOTE]